CTSecUK/Syskron-Security-CTF-2020/Write-ups/Stolen Licenses.md

 ![Details](images/stolen_licenses_details.png)

-I'll start by say that this was a tough challenge, especially given it was only worth 300 Ponts!
+I'll start by say that this was a tough challenge, especially given it was only worth 300 Points!

-With that in mind, I didn't really start making any progress with it until i'd unlocked a couple of hints, but I'll walk you through the process i took.
+With that in mind, I didn't really start making any progress with it until i'd unlocked a couple of hints, but I'll walk you through the process I took to get there.

 I started as it suggested by downlaoding the "licesnee.zip" file fromm the link provided (using the password provided to access the download site).